 FREQUENTLY ASKED QUESTIONS

-This system of education is both a philosophy of child growth and a rationale for guiding such growth.
+Montessori education is both a philosophy of child growth and a rationale for guiding such growth.
 It is based on the child’s developmental needs for freedom within limits and a carefully prepared environment, which guarantees exposure to materials and experiences through which to develop intelligence as well as physical and psychological abilities.
 Montessori education is designed to take full advantage of the self-motivation and unique ability of children to develop their own capabilities.
 The child needs adults to expose him to the possibilities of his life, but the child, himself, must direct his response to those possibilities.
 Premises of Montessori education are:

-- Children are to be respected as different from adults, and as individuals who differ from each other.
+- Children are to be respected as different from adults, and as individuals who differ from each other

-- The child possesses unusual sensitivity and mental powers for absorbing and learning from his environment that are unlike those of the adult both in quality and capacity.
+- The child possesses unusual sensitivity and mental powers for absorbing and learning from his environment that are unlike those of the adult both in quality and capacity

-- The most important years of growth are the first six years of life when unconscious learning is gradually brought to the conscious level.
+- The most important years of growth are the first six years of life when unconscious learning is gradually brought to the conscious level

 The directress works with individual children, introduces materials, and gives guidance where needed.
 One of her primary tasks is careful observation of each child in order to determine his needs and to gain the knowledge she needs in preparing the environment to aid his growth.
 Her method of teaching is indirect in that she neither imposes upon the child as in direct teaching nor abandons him as a non-directive, permissive approach.
 Rather, she is constantly alert to the direction in which the child is going and she actively seeks ways to help him accomplish his goals.